If you want to give composting a go, this step-by-step guide to getting you started makes it as easy as 1, 2, 3.

 The good news is, bin composting is very easy, says Mark, and even the kids can get involved.

-“All you need to get started is a compost bin and as many green materials as you can gather,” Mark says.
+“All you need to get started is a compost bin and as many green and brown compost materials as you can gather,” Mark says.
 “Just start adding your kitchen waste and you’re underway.”

 Top 5 tips to start composting

-- Once you have your bin at home and in place, you can start adding to it.
-There are generally two categories – brown and green materials.
-Brown materials are leaves, hay and straw, paper and cardboard, woody prunings, eggshells, tea bags and sawdust.
-Green materials are vegetable peelings, fruit peelings, grass clippings, coffee ground, green plant cuttings, annual weeds and young hedge trimmings.
-At a very basic level, what to compost is as simple as anything made from organic material.
+Once you have your bin at home and in place, you can start adding to it.
+There are generally two categories – greens and browns.
+Brown materials are dried leaves, hay and straw, paper and cardboard, woody prunings, eggshells, tea bags and sawdust.
+Green materials are vegetable peelings, fruit and vegetable peelings, grass clippings, coffee grounds, green plant cuttings, annual weeds and young hedge trimmings.
+At a very basic level, what to compost is as simple as anything made from organic materials.
 Things you should not add include meat and bones, poultry and fish, fatty food waste, whole eggs, dairy products, pernicious weeds and treated wood.
+These will only attract pests into your home.

-- Lightly mist your compost with the garden hose each time you add to it to make sure the mixture stays moist – but make sure it’s not soaked.
+Lightly mist your compost pile with the garden hose each time you add to it to make sure the mixture stays moist – but make sure it’s not soaked.